 What Can SQL Do?

-- SQL can INSERT data into a table.
+- INSERT: Add new data to a table.

-- SQL can UPDATE existing data within a table.
+- UPDATE: Modify existing data in a table.

 - CREATE: Create new tables, views, stored procedures, and other database objects.